jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

   (:guilabel:`NSIDC EASE-Grid Global`) will appear in the list below.
 * Click on it to select it, then click :kbd:`OK`.

-* Notice how the shape of South Africa changes.
+* Notice how the shape of Indonesia changes.
 All projections work by changing the apparent shapes of objects on Earth.
 * Zoom in to a scale of :kbd:`1:5000000` again, as before.
 * Pan around the map.